Skip to main content

 1. Students will be able to list more colleges on the FAFSA application

 Students will be able to list up to 20 colleges on the 2024-25 FAFSA application.
+This will eliminate the need to go back and add more colleges.

 The EFC terminology is being replaced by SAI.
 The Student Aid Index better reflects the output from the FAFSA as an index, not as a reflection of what a family can or will pay.
-SAI could be as low as -$1500, allowing the neediest students to receive aid in excess of the Cost of Attendance

-Family size (not household size anymore) will be based on the number of people claimed as exemptions on tax forms filed for the people being reported on the FAFSA.
+Family size (not household size anymore) will be based on the number of people claimed as exemptions on tax forms filed for the people reported on the FAFSA.
 There will be an option to modify that number if it is no longer an accurate reflection of family size.

 SAI will no longer be divided by number in college.
 With the number in college removed from the formula, many students may have SAI double or triple with no change in family income.